microsoft/VoTT/README.md

 ### Where is V1

 `V1` will be on the [v1](https://github.com/Microsoft/VoTT/tree/v1)  branch.
 There will not be any fixes or updates.

 #### V1 releases

 1.x releases can still be found under [GitHub Releases](https://github.com/Microsoft/VoTT/releases).

-### Can I use my V1 project in V2
+### V1 projects in V2

-Yes you can!
 There is support for converting a V1 project into V2 format, but only for V1 projects that have only picture assets.
 Video assets from V1 are not yet supported.
-For a smooth experience, it is recommended that you keep your current V1 project (JSON) file in a directory with all your images for that project.
-When you open the JSON file, you will asked to confirm that you would like to convert your project and then you will be directed to the editor screen.
-In this process, a `.vott` file will be generated in the same project directory and you can use this as your project file from now on.
-It is recommended that you back up your V1 project file before converting the project.
+For a smooth experience, we recommend keeping the current V1 project (JSON) file in a directory with all the images for that project.
+Upon opening the JSON file, a window will pop up to confirm that the app should convert the project before redirecting to the editor screen.
+In this process, a `.vott` file will be generated in the same project directory, which may be used as the main project file going forward.
+We recommend backing up the V1 project file before converting the project.

 ## Using VoTT

 ### Creating Connections

 VoTT is a 'Bring Your Own Data' (BYOD) application.
-In VoTT, connections are used to configure and manage source (assets to labeled) and target (where labels should be exported to) data sources.
+In VoTT, connections are used to configure and manage source (the assets to label) and target (the location to which labels should be exported).

-Connections can be setup and shared across projects.
-Connections have been designed using an extensible provider model -- new source/target providers can easily be added.
+Connections can be set up and shared across projects.
+They use an extensible provider model, so new source/target providers can easily be added.

 Currently, VoTT supports: